arjan-bosse/TicTacToe/README.md

 Windows Forms application.
 Originally created in 2014 to learn Visual Studio and C#.
 In 2025 added to GitHub to learn Git, etc.
-The code contains a lot of dutch comments.
-Play against the computer or yourself.
+You can play against the computer (or yourself).
 The computer generates optimal moves using a minimax.